Wunkolo/libsai/Sai.md

 # File System

 Now that the cipher can be fully read, the virual file system actually implemented can be deciphered.
 The file system found will be described as a `Virtual File system` or `VFS`.
-Files are described by a `File Allocation Table` entries that describe the name, timestamp, starting block index, and the size(in bytes) of the data.
+Files are described by `File Allocation Table` entries that describe the name, timestamp, starting block index, and the size(in bytes) of the data.
 A `Data-Block` can contain a max of `64` `FATEntries`.
-Folders have their `Type` set to `Folder` and the `Block` integer instead points to another `Data-Block` of `FATEntries`.
+Folders have their `Type` set to `Folder` and the `Block` integer instead points to another `Data-Block` of 64 `FATEntries`.

 ```cpp
 enum class EntryType : uint8_t